Glazed Pork Chops

 What to Serve with Glazed Pork Chops

 Pork chops are a classic comfort food, so comfort food side dishes are a natural match.
-Comfort food recipes like Garlic Herb Mashed Potatoes, Mac and Cheese, Green Bean Casserole, or Mustard Greens would be awesome.
+Comfort food recipes like Garlic Herb Mashed Potatoes, Mac and Cheese, Green Bean Casserole, Fried Cabbage, or Mustard Greens would be awesome.
 If you want to go with something lighter, Roasted Asparagus and Tomatoes would be great, as would Roasted Broccoli, Honey Mustard Broccoli Salad, Grilled Vegetable Pasta Salad, or even an Apple Dijon, and Kale Salad.

 Close up of finished Glazed Pork Chops in the skillet